gilStettler/gilStettler/README.md

 - 👋 Hi, I’m @Gillette23
-- 👀 I’m interested in music, IT and programming (but im a beginner)
+- 👀 I’m interested in music and IT
-- 🌱 I’m currently learning Python
 - 📫 How to reach me: if possible, contact me on github :)

 <!---